nuwave/lighthouse/docs/master/testing/phpunit.md

 #### Testing Authorization

-Once you do your subscription query and get a `$response`, you can run the following assertions on it.
+Once you do your subscription query and get a `TestResponse $response`, you can run the following assertions on it.

-If you want to make sure the current user is authorized to join a subscription you can use `assertGraphQLSubscriptionAuthorized`
+If you want to make sure the current user is authorized to join a subscription:

 ```php
 $response->assertGraphQLSubscriptionAuthorized($this);
 ```

-If you want to make sure the current user is NOT authorized to join a subscription you can use `assertGraphQLSubscriptionNotAuthorized`
+If you want to make sure the current user is NOT authorized to join a subscription:

 ```php
 $response->assertGraphQLSubscriptionNotAuthorized($this);